jacodetunde/Complete-Monolithic-App-CICD-Pipeline/README.md

   - Login/SSH into the "Dev-Env", "Stage-Env" and "Prod-Env" VM instance
   - Perform the following operations on all of them
   - Install git by running: sudo yum install git -y
-  - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
+  - Clone the following repository: https://github.com/jacodetunde/Complete-Monolithic-App-CICD-Pipeline.git
   - Change directory to "Complete-Monolithic-App-CICD-Pipeline"
-  - Swtitch to the "prometheus-and-grafana" git branch
+  - Swtitch to the "prometheus-and-grafana-nodeexporter" folder
   - Run: ls or ll  (to confirm you have the branch files)
   - Run: ./install-node-exporter.sh
   - Confirm the status shows "Active (running)"